histoire-dev/histoire/docs/reference/config.md

   ],
 })
 ```
-You can use current contrast color via the css variable `--contrast-color`.
+You can use current contrast color via the css variable `--histoire-contrast-color`.

 ## `sandboxDarkClass`